Home Our Hope

 And they returned, and prepared sweet spices and ointment, and on the Sabbath they rested according to that which had been commanded.
 (Luke 23:56)

-In this verse we see something the Bible does quite frequently - it provides seemingly unnecessary elaboration.
-It does this catch our attention, to get us to think.
-In this case it would have been enough to say only "on the Sabbath they rested" and not say "according to that which had been commanded."
-Everyone in that time knew the Sabbath was a commanded day of rest.
-Even now Christians know that.
+In this verse, we see something the Bible does quite frequently - it provides seemingly unnecessary elaboration.
+It does this to catch our attention, to get us to think.
+In this case, it would have been enough to say only "on the Sabbath they rested" and not say "according to that which had been commanded."
+Everyone at that time knew the Sabbath was a commanded day of rest.
+Even now, Christians know that.
 So there is no need to say those words.

 There is a need though.
 God knew that there would be a time when people would claim that Jesus canceled the Sabbath or his death did that.
 This verse makes two points: